luis198327/naughts-and-crosses/README.md

 ### Strategy - User Stories
 #### Site Owners Goals
-+ The Naughts and Crosses game is played on a 3 x 3 grid in which each player takes it in turn to place either an 'X' or 'O' character onto the grid.
-The objective of the game is to get 3 of the same characters in a row/column/diagonal before their opponent, or at the very least to block their opponent from winning and enforcing a tie game.
++ The Naughts and Crosses game is played on a 3 x 3 grid in which each player takes it in turn to place either a 'X' or 'O' character onto the grid.
+The objective of the game is to get 3 of the same characters in a row/column/diagonal before their opponent, or at the very least to block their opponent from winning and enforcing a draw.
 + The application provides a platform for a two player input/gaming facility.

 #### External User Goals